 Composita Sulcus Views

 The sulcus on Composita is very apparent and one of the easier things to see on the anterior portion of the shell.
 Many brachiopods from the Pennsylvanian period have a Plano-convex or Concavo-convex shell configuration.
 The genus Composita has a Biconvex shell and often presents itself as a rounded oval when they are found in limestone locally.
-They are easier to recover in general as their shape allows for an easier release from the hard matrix.
-The three major shell configurations can be seen in the illustration below.
+They are generally easier to recover as their shape allows for a more accessible release from the hard matrix.
+I’ve illustrated the three major shell configurations below.

-The specimens below were propped up using green modeling clay to allow the sulcus to be viewed better.
+I used green modeling clay to prop up the specimens below, allowing the sulcus to be viewed better.
 These likely represent more than one species.

 Previous Posts About Composita